 Dropshipping was more profitable a few years ago and has become very competitive, making it harder for people to turn a profit.
 That, mixed with other costs increasing on everything from paid social to new supply chain complexities has made it less of a “get rich quick” idea to more of an investment required.
 Many people are looking to side gigs like starting, managing, and growing a full-fledged ecommerce business instead, where they retain more control over the venture.

-If you don’t want to deal with inventory and fulfillment, but want to meet customer expectations around affordable and timely deliveries, maintain quality, grow your brand, and have the ability to scale your business, a 3PL is your best bet.
+If you don’t want to deal with inventory and fulfilment, but want to meet customer expectations around affordable and timely deliveries, maintain quality, grow your brand, and have the ability to scale your business, a 3PL is your best bet.

-How ShipBob order fulfillment works
+How ShipBob order fulfilment works

 1. Connect your store